 Our ability to generate revenue related to product sales, which we do not expect will occur for at least the next several years, if ever, will depend on the successful development and regulatory approval of our drug candidates.
-For example, the Phase 2 Elevage Study in mild Alzheimer's disease and type 2 diabetes did not meet its primary endpoints.
 Our clinical development programs for our drug candidates may not lead to regulatory approval from the FDA and similar foreign regulatory agencies.
 This failure to obtain regulatory approvals would prevent our drug candidates from being marketed and would prevent us from generating revenue from our drug candidates, which would have a material and adverse effect on our business.